matsim-vsp/episim-cologne-inputs/README.md

 ## Do not use the files for other simulations.

 The open availbale model includes a 25 percent sample.
 The code for running the simulation is also openly available under: https://github.com/matsim-org/matsim-episim .
 You can find more information on our website: https://covid-sim.info/ .
+This is the same version that is available [here](https://doi.org/10.14279/depositonce-11495.2).
 If you have questions, please contact covid19@vsp.tu-berlin.de

 Files: